 Applying the QM Rubric: An overview of Quality Matters rubric and annotations, the research underlying the QM rubric, and the peer-review process for evaluating the quality of online course design.
 Participants will engage in hands-on experiences applying the QM standards to a sample course, writing helpful recommendations, and ensuring alignment between course level objectives, module level objectives, assessments, materials, activities, and tools.

-Improving Your Online Course: Explores the QM Rubric and provides a framework to improve the quality of online and blended courses.
+Improving Your Online Course: Explores the QM Rubric and provides a framework to improve the quality of existing online and blended courses.
 Participants use the QM Rubric to review their own courses and develop a course improvement plan.
-The content is based on the 21 “essential” standards of the QM Rubric.
+The content is based on the 23 “essential” standards of the QM Rubric.
 Participants come away with a plan for course improvement, so enrolling in the workshop with an online or blended course with a predeveloped course is required.